jbcodeforce/flink-studies/docs/firstapp.md

 ## First app

-Each Flink app is a [Java main function which defines the data flow to execute on a stream](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/datastream_api.html#anatomy-of-a-flink-program).
+Each Flink app is a [Java main function which defines the data flow to execute on a stream](https://ci.apache.org/projects/flink/flink-docs-release-1.15/dev/datastream_api.html#anatomy-of-a-flink-program):

+1. Obtain an execution environment,
+1. Load/create the initial data,
+1. Specify transformations on this data,
+1. Specify where to put the results of your computations,
+1. Trigger the program execution

 Once we build the application jar file, we use Flink CLI to send the jar as a job to the Job manager server.
 During development, we can use docker-compose to start a simple `Flink session` cluster or use a docker compose which starts a standalone job manager to execute one unique job, which has the application jar mounted inside the docker image.